VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Bleeding/README.md

 9. Restart and repeat steps 1-8 until the proposed z-offset to be +-0.01mm of the recorded `z_offset` in **step 1**

-Your Nudge probe is ready.
+Your calibration probe is ready.

-*Note: It is worth mentions that there are other ways to calibrate your offsets beside the Nudge, such as the visual based solution from [Ember](https://www.emberprototypes.com/products/cxc) or the calibration print that you can get from [Printables](https://www.printables.com/model/201707-x-y-and-z-calibration-tool-for-idex-dual-extruder-).
+*Note: It is worth mentions that there are other ways to calibrate your offsets, such as the visual based solution from [Ember](https://www.emberprototypes.com/products/cxc) or the calibration print that you can get from [Printables](https://www.printables.com/model/201707-x-y-and-z-calibration-tool-for-idex-dual-extruder-).
 Each with their pros and cons, in term of accuracy and cost.
-However, Nudge is currently the only way to automatically calibrate all relevant offsets.*
+However,  a physical contact probe is currently the only way to automatically calibrate all relevant offsets.*

 ### 4.3.3.
 Other tool-head(s)

 ### Steps:

 1. <mark>**!!!
-MAKE SURE THE NUDGE PROBE IS NOT MOUNTED !!!**</mark>
+MAKE SURE THE CALIBRATION PROBE IS NOT MOUNTED !!!**</mark>

-2. Mount tool-head T0

-3. Make sure all tool-heads are cold (near room temperature)
+2. Make sure all tool-heads are cold (near room temperature)

-4. Make sure all nozzles are clean
+3. Make sure all nozzles are clean

-5. Run `G28` and `QUAD_GANTRY_LEVEL`

-6. Make sure all tool-head config file (except T0) has the following variable disabled (commented out):
+4. Make sure all tool-head config file (except T0) has the following variable disabled (commented out):

    - `gcode_x_offset`